 Interpretations allow users to associate behavior with boxes, and execute architectures.
-This behavior can specify the computation the box represents, in which case executing the architecture would result in a interpretor, but may also capture other properties of the boxes.
-A typical example, is to use interpretations to associates to estimate performance costs for architectures.
+This behavior can specify the computation the box represents, in which case executing the architecture would result in an interpretor, but may also capture other properties of the boxes.
+A typical example is to use interpretations to estimate performance costs for architectures.

 An interpretation for a box is a function that compute properties about its outputs (or about the box itself) based on properties about its inputs (or about the box).
 Given an architecture, ReFlO can execute it, running these functions according to the topological order of boxes.
 Ports connected share properties, which means that when executing the architecture, the properties are propagated as usual when running a dataflow architecture.
 We noticed that some properties are easier to compute when inverting the order of execution of boxes, thus we provide backward interpretations.

 Interpretations may be composed, that is, several interpretations may be executed in sequence, and an interpretation has access to properties set by previous interpretations.
 This allow users to specify interpretations in a modular way, and reuse an interpretation in different scenarios.